 Dacron is still the most common sail material used in the world today.
-The main reason is the low cost for a highly durable sail.
-Dacron has a big variance in quality and at least a dozen different dacron's are available to sailmakers from five manufacturers.
+The main reason behind this is the low cost for high durability and long sail life.
+Dacron has a big variance in quality and price with at least a dozen different options available to sailmakers from six manufacturers.

-We have done extensive testing including UV resistance and are able to offer only be best performing and longest lasting dacron's in each price range to our customers.
+We have done extensive testing including UV resistance and offer only the best performing and longest lasting dacron's in each price range to our customers.

 Woven exotic (Dyneema/Vectran)

-Currently our preferred material is Hydra-Net radial cut made in Dimension Polyant in Germany.
-This material offers the shape holding performance of a laminate, with durability and overall life exceeding the best dacron.
+Our preferred hybrid woven sailcloth is Hydra-Net Radial made by Dimension Polyant Sailcloth in Germany and we are one of the biggest users of this material worldwide.
+Hydra-Net Radial offers the shape holding performance of a laminate, with durability and overall life exceeding the best dacron.
 This makes it the Rolls Royce of long distance tropical cruising materials.